 An option to disable video recordings, but not yet displays

-The intrusion of instant video
+The intrusion of instant videos

 Greater control over your messaging